At Pain Psychotherapy Canada, our therapists provide several different treatments for mental health concerns.

-We know that when people experience chronic pain and symptoms, this often coincides with depression, anxiety, relationship, or trauma symptoms.
-At our clinic we support clients in healing these mental health concerns.
-Below we provide brief education on anxiety, depression, and trauma, and the different treatment approaches we offer at our clinic.
+When people experience chronic pain and symptoms, it often coincides with depression, anxiety, OCD, relationship, or trauma symptoms.
+At our clinic, we support clients in healing these mental health concerns while also treating their chronic pain or symptoms.
+Below, we provide brief education on anxiety, depression, OCD, and trauma, and the different treatment approaches we offer at our clinic.

 Anxiety